bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 #### What

-To check if your site has this open Dev Tools and click on the "Elements" tab.
+To check if your site has this open Dev Tools and click on the “Elements” tab.

-This will show the HTML and you can perform a search for "true".
+This will show the HTML and you can perform a search for “true”.

 If you find some you can remove them.